 About the Project

-In 2007, following decades of advocacy by indigenous peoples, the United Nations General Assembly adopted the Declaration on the Rights of Indigenous Peoples (Declaration).
+In 2007, following decades of advocacy by indigenous peoples, the United Nations General Assembly adopted the Declaration on the Rights of Indigenous Peoples.

-The Project has multiple aims, including to foster awareness of the Declaration in Indian Country and to work closely with indigenous leaders on implementation efforts.
-The Project partners with non-governmental organizations, universities, and organizations in furtherance of indigenous peoples’ human rights, while advancing education about the Declaration.
-It also fosters relationships among attorneys, tribal members, and others interested in the broader effort.
-While this is primarily a legal advocacy project, its participants include both lawyers and nonlawyers, some of whom are tribal leaders, traditional cultural practitioners, and members of tribal communities.
-Indigenous peoples’ lifeways, values, and knowledge always guide this Project.
+The Project partners with non-governmental organizations, universities, and organizations in furtherance of Indigenous Peoples’ human rights, while advancing education about the Declaration.
+It also fosters relationships among attorneys, Tribal members, and others interested in the broader effort.
+While this is primarily a legal advocacy project, its participants include both lawyers and nonlawyers, some of whom are Tribal Nation leaders, traditional cultural practitioners, and members of Tribal communities.
+Indigenous Peoples’ lifeways, values, and knowledge always guide this project.

-Read more about NARF’s work with indigenous people at the United Nations.
+Read about NARF’s other work with Indigenous Peoples at the United Nations.

 More Cases